Kipok/NeMo-Skills/docs/openmathinstruct2/dataset.md

 ```
 Next, you need to run LLM inference to check those closest found problems from the output file.
 We use the Llama3.1-405B-Instruct model for this, and here's one way of doing it via Nvidia API catalog.
-Note that this command doesn't require GPUs, so it's best to run in CPU partition or download data and run it locally.

 ```bash
 ns check_contamination \